bradleycr/kairos-okr-roadmap/README.md

 # KairOS - The Future of Cryptographic Authentication

-> Elegant NFC-based cryptographic authentication and zero-knowledge proof system with a beautiful dark-first design.
+> NFC-based cryptographic authentication and zero-knowledge proof system with a dark-first design.

 ## 🌙 Dark-First Design System